 It is imperative to ensure that you are getting enough sleep.
 If you do not get a good night’s sleep, it can be a lot harder to deal with your anxiety.
 Establishing a regular bedtime routine and sticking to it can really help.

 Yoga is also considered one of the most effective relaxation techniques for anxiety.
-This is because yoga teaches harmony between mind and body through a number of postures.
-It is both therapeutic and calming.
+This is because yoga teaches harmony between mind and body through several postures.
+Thus, it is both therapeutic and calming.

-Among its health benefits include improving the body’s fitness and flexibility, which in turn improves posture, movement, balance, and endurance.
+Among its health benefits include improving the body’s fitness and flexibility, improving posture, movement, balance, and endurance.
 Psychologically, it reduces anxiety, stress, and depression.